 Signing up for a certified rider-training course makes it easier to navigate through the process, and they even provide the bike for you to learn on.

 The licensing requirements vary for each Canadian province.
-To find out what you need for where you live, as well as a handy list of local, Honda Canada approved training schools, simply click on the appropriate province or territory.Finding a Training School
+To find out what you need for where you live, as well as a handy list of local, Honda Canada approved training schools, simply click on the appropriate province or territory.Find a Honda Recommended Training School

 Honda has selected some of the best training schools around to help you gain the skills and confidence required to successfully obtain your motorcycle license.